Eight Forest Lane

 Banana Oat Chocolate Chip Cookies

-Jump To Recipe
+Jump to Recipe

 These cookies are basically just banana bread but with the chewiness of oats and the deliciousness of chocolate chips.
-They are soft in the middle with beautifully crispy edges and are perfect when you want to eat something delicious but also want it to fill you up on more than just sugar.
+They are soft in the middle with beautifully crispy edges and are perfect when you want to eat something sweet but also want it to fill you up on more than just sugar.

 I don’t know whether this could be officially considered a breakfast cookie or not but if you were ever going to get away with eating a cookie for breakfast, this would be the one.